-Caring for an ailing family member is difficult work, but it doesn’t necessarily have to be unpaid work.
-There are p...Read more
+Caring for an ailing family member is difficult work, but it doesn't necessarily have to be unpaid work.
+There are program...Read more

 The answer to your questions depends on the state.
 In Massachusetts, for example, the family may not pay a supplement to get a private room for a Medicaid beneficiary resident.
 However, the family can pay for additional private care, and there is no limit on the amount the family may spend.
 To find out the law in your state, contact an elder law attorney near you.